Pina

 The PDA signer is constructed from the same seeds used to derive the escrow address. invoke_signed passes these seeds to the runtime so it can verify the PDA signature.

-close_with_recipient transfers remaining lamports to the maker and zeros the account data, reclaiming the rent.
+close_with_recipient transfers the remaining lamports to the maker and closes the account.
+Use zeroed() first when the account data must be wiped before close.

 Entrypoint